Identification of soybean aphid (Aphis glycines)

 Labeled rates of foliar insecticides can be used to manage soybean aphids (follow directions on the product label).
 Only use insecticides when necessary to reduce the risk of insecticide resistance.
 For more information, see insecticide resistance management in soybean.

-Neonicotinoid seed treatments are typically not a reliable tactic because aphids typically colonize fields after insecticide concentrations in plants have decreased to non-effective levels.
-However, seed treatments may be considered for fields that are at high risk for early infestation or are late planted (soybeans after peas).
+Neonicotinoid seed treatments are typically not a reliable tactic because aphids typically colonize fields after insecticide concentrations in plants have decreased to ineffective levels.
+But seed treatments may be considered for fields that are at high risk for early infestation or are late planted (soybeans after peas).

-Aphid resistant soybean varieties can be effective, but availability of well-adapted varieties is limited (see aphid-resistant soybean varieties for Minnesota).
+Aphid-resistant soybean varieties can be effective, but the availability of well-adapted varieties is limited (see aphid-resistant soybean varieties for Minnesota).

-Many beneficial organisms, such as predators, parasitoids and fungal diseases, help suppress aphid populations (Figure 3).
-Use of scouting and the economic threshold (described above) will help conserve these beneficial organisms.
+Many beneficial organisms, such as predators, parasitoids and fungal diseases, help suppress aphid populations.
+Scouting and assessing your treatment threshold will help conserve these beneficial organisms.